martindevans/HandySerialization/readme.md

 }
 ```

+## Delete Sequences

+This is a special purpose sequence encoder (currently `double` only) which stores the change in value from one to the next, this can be very small (e.g. 30% of the size) for appropriate sequences.
+The "order" of the predictor can be selected, e.g. writing out the delta of the delta of the delta (3rd order).

 ## Lossy Encodings

 HandySerialization does include some "lossy" encodings, all of them are contained within the `HandySerialization.Extensions.Lossy` namespace.